 To qualify for admission to our Two-Year Extended LLM, you must have earned your first law degree (LLB or the equivalent) outside of the United States.
 However, you may be considered for admission if you provide evidence of recent legal work experience and hold a bachelor's degree or its equivalent in another field (from outside of the U.S.).

 If you are currently earning your law degree and will complete it prior to the start of your LLM studies, you may be admitted but will be required to complete certain continuing registration requirements.
 You must submit final transcripts showing your degree was awarded before you begin the LLM.

 If your degree was issued by an institution located outside the United States, you must have your transcripts authenticated and evaluated by the Law School Admission Council (LSAC).

-We do not require work experience or an LSAT score to be considered for admission to any of our graduate degrees.
+We do not require work experience or an LSAT/GRE score to be considered for admission to any of our graduate degrees.
+Should you elect to submit an LSAT or GRE score report to supplement your application, such score will not play a key role in our admission decision-making process to ensure an equitable process for all applicants.

 Qualified applicants will be granted admission to both the first-year certificate in U.S. Legal Studies and the second-year LLM.